 Taking Care of Your People

 Emotionally intelligent leaders make employee appreciation part of the work culture.
 They are empathetic, self-aware, able to self-regulate, highly motivated, and have impeccable social skills.
 They “walk the talk” and are great role models who respect others by showing an interest in them and their work.

 Those with advanced emotional intelligence acknowledge the feelings of others and address challenges while demonstrating they genuinely care about the people they work with.
 Their authenticity and empathy for their colleagues result in a highly motivated and committed workforce.
-Individuals with these skills are highly influential and attract followers like bees to honey.
-Employees want to be associated with them and will go above and beyond the call of duty to support them.
+Leaders with these skills are highly influential and attract followers like bees to honey.
+Employees want to be associated with them and go above and beyond the call of duty to support them.
 When this connection is real, it corresponds with how the leader makes them feel, which most people never forget.

 Simple Ways To Show Employee Appreciation

 - Listen to them